Three Join Coldwell Banker Commercial Sun Coast Partners

 A native of North Carolina and longtime resident of Shallotte, Kelly Stuart draws on her experience to help clients navigate local zoning, permitting and construction requirements.
 She is a CCIM Candidate, North Carolina Economic Developers Association member, President Elect of the Realtors Commercial Alliance of Southeast North Carolina, sits on the NC REALTORS® Economic Development Committee, Cape Fear CREW (Commercial Real Estate for Women) and the International Council of Shopping Centers.

 Kelly Stuart was recently honored as the Realtors Commercial Alliance Member of the Year at the same time her father and business partner, David Stuart (pictured above), was awarded the Lifetime Achievement Award in Commercial Real Estate.

 Before making his way to the South Brunswick Islands, David Stuart was vice president of commercial brokerage and leasing for TradeMark Properties Inc., the sixth largest commercial real estate company in North Carolina.
 He served as the economic developer for ElectriCities of North Carolina, where he initiated and supported economic development programs to market industrial sites in 31 Eastern North Carolina municipalities.

 Carolinas Commercial has established the first satellite CBCSCP office which is located in Sunset Beach.
-Licensed in both North and South Carolina, the Stuarts and Abushakra can serve clients across the Sun Coast Partners region.
+Licensed in both North and South Carolina, the Stuarts can serve clients across the Sun Coast Partners region.

 They currently represent more than $55 million in retail and mixed-use commercial property in the South Brunswick Islands, including nearly 200,000 square feet of shopping center, medical, retail and professional office properties and sales or development of residential, retail, hotel and hospitality development sites.